senkadam/dnanexus/README.md

 I would measure important parameters of the systems that can be affected by the increasing load:
  * response time - how the response time is affected by the load.
 I will look at **average** response time, **max** response time, and **average response time in 99, 95 and 90 percentile**
- * timeout rate - how the increasing load affects amount of timouted requests
+ * timeout rate - how the increasing load affects amount of timeouted requests
  * error rate - how the load affects  the amount of request ending in ERROR state.

 Input data could be defined by tester or could be extracted from logs (data extracted from logs would better simulate the real usage of the service).

-It is important to test various types of load, when testing scalability of the system.
-For example, we can test huge amount of request made at the same time, huge amount of request being made for time period, some amount of requests that is rising (or failing) during some time period, or combination of previous examples.
+It is important to test various types of load, when testing the scalability of the system.
+For example, we can test huge amount of request made at the same time, huge amount of request being made for a time period, some amount of requests that is rising (or failing) during some time period, or combination of previous examples.

-For the scalability testing i would use [gatling.io](http://www.gatling.io).
+ I would use [gatling.io](http://www.gatling.io) for the scalability testing.

 ## Problem 2: DNA sequence conversion